Five Herbal Remedies to Fight Kidney Pain

 However, like dandelion, it should be avoided in kidney disease, as it can be irritating due to its potassium content.
 If you don’t suffer from this problem, it’s safe to consume in moderate quantities.
 Include it in salads or infusions.

 According to a publication in Kidney School, nettle has been used as a diuretic and a treatment for kidney stones and prostate problems.
-However, there’s limited evidence on this effect.
+However, there’s limited evidence of this effect.
 Despite this, in most cases, it’s safe to consume in moderate amounts.

 However, as with other herbal remedies, you should avoid it in severe kidney disease, dialysis treatment, or fluid retention due to congestive heart failure.

 In fact, research published in the International Journal of Molecular Sciences highlights that the plant and its extracts could be a complement for various kidney diseases.
-Particularly, it has positive effects against kidney stones.
+Particularly, it has positive effects on kidney stones.

-According to evidence, the high chlorophyll and magnesium content in parsley produces an inhibitory effect towards the dehydration of calcium oxalate and hyperoxaluria, respectively.
+According to evidence, the high chlorophyll and magnesium content in parsley produces an inhibitory effect on the dehydration of calcium oxalate and hyperoxaluria, respectively.
 In addition, it regulates urinary pH, which facilitates the elimination of kidney stones.